fenguoerbian/RGames/README.md

 My girlfriend Lin Shuai is the one and only beta tester.
 Although she thinks this game is stupid, she offered some valid suggestions.
 For instance, she demands a graphical interface which is currently out of my reach.
 Later I will consider adding this feature.

+## MosaicPicture ##
+Technically this is not a game.
+But I do think this is a piece of interesting code and another demostration of what *R* can do.
+This code can be used to generate a pixelated figure using material figures in the ./pool/ sub-folder.
+I provided the origin and resulting of the **R** logo figure.

 ## Tic Tac Tou
 The up-coming game will be the retro tic tac tou.
 I did write one in C when I learnt that language according to the classic textbook *Beginning C: From Novice to Professional*.
 I suppose it wouldn't be very difficult to write an R version of it.